Five reasons why I love the 1940s -1950s skirt suit:

 A vintage skirt suit from the 1940s or 1950s is one of the key pieces in the wardrobe of any vintage aficionado and is a perfect acquisition choice for those just starting their adventure in building that dream vintage wardrobe.

-1940s fashion was all about the hourglass silhouette; broad shoulders, small waist and full hips, creating a very feminine and sexy, without being vulgar, look.
+1940s fashion was all about the hourglass silhouette; broad shoulders, small waist and full hips creating a very feminine and sexy, without being vulgar, look.
 The two-piece suit known as a Victory or Utility suit was born of this tumultuous decade, a now-forgotten casualty of war when raw materials were scarce and clothing factories were turned over to military purposes.
 It was incredibly popular; a simple design that utilised available fabrics and so was limited to cotton, wool, linen and some synthetics.
-You can read more about the clothing restrictions here.
+Read more about clothing restrictions!

 The very flattering A-line skirt suit of this era, allowed women to mix and match skirts, jackets and blouses the way they wanted to; I often mix original vintage skirts with tops and blouses from modern designers, always favouring Wheels & Dollbaby along with Vivienne Westwood.
 This is precisely the reason why the skirt suit is my top-most contender when searching for vintage clothes.